 Federated Learning

-4. The server aggregates these updates to produce a new global model $w^{t+1}$
+4. Server combines all the updates into a new global model

 FedSGD